Coindroids/Coindroids-Documentation/doc_basic_gameplay.md

 A "token" within Coindroids is a base amount of coins that are required to do something.
 Whenever you send any transaction, make sure it is in multiples of the token amount for that cryptocurrency.

+Here is a list of token sizes within the Coindroids system:

 | Currency | Netcode | Token Size |
 | ---- | ---- | ---- |
 | Bitcoin Testnet | XTN | 0.0001 XTN |